-The current 2017-18 series of talks is on the theme of Watersheds.
-It is designed to look at moments where changes in human thinking have led to new understanding of the world we live in and new directions for society.
+The 2017-18 series of talks was on the theme of Watersheds.
+It was designed to look at moments where changes in human thinking have led to new understanding of the world we live in and new directions for society.
 For this series, in a new and exciting development, Sixth Form students have chosen the themes for individual talks and have also taken responsibility for finding speakers (within school, nationally and even internationally) and organising their visit to the School.

 The watersheds chosen by these students cover cultural, historical, legal / political, philosophical and scientific topics.

 Our Head of Art History, Mr Fergus Reid, looked at artists, photographers and sculptors who have revolutionised notions of beauty and the idealised form.

 Mr Martin Humphreys looked at the momentous events surrounding Martin Luther as ‘the Monk who Changed the World’.

 We were privileged to have Mr Alastair Hignell CBE come to talk with us about his personal watershed moment, when his sporting and broadcasting careers were knocked sideways when he was diagnosed with a progressive and incurable illness.